Rigidity of random stationary measures and applications to point processes: Spectral measure

-By convention $ \lambda $ is assumed to be $ \lambda = 1$ in all the article (achievable through a deterministic rescaling).
-The {\it spectral measure} $ \S$ is defined as the Fourier transform $ \F\C$ in the sense of tempered distributions, i.e. for $ f\in \mathcal{C}_{c}^{b}(\e)$
+for some non-negative symmetric measure $ \S$ on $ \mathbb{R}^{d}$ called {\it spectral measure} ({\it symmetric} means $ \M(A) = \dot \M(A): = \M(-A),A\in \mathcal{B}(\mathbb{R}^{d})$). \end{itemize} We develop below the example of point processes and Gaussian random fields.
+The class of admissible square integrable linear statistics $ I_{\M}(f)$ generally extends to a broader class of functions $ f$.
+Lemma \ref{lm:decrease-S-temp} yields that $ \S$ is a {\it tempered distribution}, and as such it is the Fourier transform of some tempered distribution $ \C$, also symmetric, called the {\it correlation measure}, characterised through a simple calculation by

-it is indeed a non-negative measure thanks to Bochner's Theorem (see \cite{Coste}, following \cite{Berg}).
-In any case, the only relation formally needed in this work is that \eqref{eq:phase-formula-SF} holds for some measure $ \S$.
-The local square integrability of $ \M$ directly yields that $ \S$ is a non-negative tempered measure (Lemma \ref{lm:decrease-S-temp}), and its inverse Fourier transform $ \C$ is a signed positive definite tempered measure.
+Remark that despite its name, $ \C$ is not positive, and it is not necessarily a (signed) measure, as $ \C(\mathbb{R}^{d})$ might not make sense.
+Taking for instance as $ f,g$ indicator functions of small balls around points $0$ and $ x\neq 0$, $ \C(dx)$ measures the covariance between masses around $ 0$ and $ x.$

-Informally, the behaviour of $ \S$ at infinity represents the regularity of $ \M$; for instance if $ \M$ is a smooth Gaussian field, then $ \S$ will experience fast decay, whereas if $ \P$ is a point process, $ \S$ has likely infinite mass; the regularity of $ \S$ around $ 0$ is related to the long range dependency of $ \M$.
+Informally, the behaviour of $ \S$ at infinity represents the regularity of $ \M$; for instance if $ \M$ is a smooth Gaussian field, then $ \S$ will decay fast at $ \infty $, whereas if $ \P$ is a point process, $ \S$ has likely infinite mass; the regularity of $ \S$ around $ 0$ is related to the long range dependency of $ \M$ as we will see.